StepfenShawn/Cantonese/README-en.md

 TODOs:
 * Improve and perfect the syntax error checking
 * Add more statements
-* Develop own virtual machine
+* Improve own virtual machine